-Results from a Survey on Knowledge-based CRM
+A Survey on Knowledge-based CRM

-As outlined above, we structured the survey's questions on CRM process implementation according to the process framework for CRM introduced in the theoretical foundation of this paper.
-We concretized each process category for the participants by providing explanatory commentaries.
-The knowledge management category was explained as comprising two
+As outlined above, we structured the survey's questions on CRM process implementation according to the process map for CRM introduced in the theoretical foundation of this paper.
+The knowledge management category was explained to the participants as comprising two perspectives on the management of customer knowledge within the organisational context: (a) knowledge exchange between customers and the organisation and (b) knowledge dissemination within the organisation to those entities where it can be reused most effectively.
+Knowledge itself was defined as capacity for effective action (Senge, 1990).